-Actuarial Assumptions - The total pension liability was determined by an actuarial valuation performed on January 1, 2021, and rolled forward to December 31, 2021, using the following actuarial assumptions, applied to all periods in the measurement:
+Actuarial Assumptions - The total pension liability was determined by an actuarial valuation performed on January 1, 2021, and rolled forward to December 31, 2022, using the following actuarial assumptions, applied to all periods in the measurement:

-Municipal Employees Police

-Actuarial assumptions:

-Investment rate of return 6.75% 6.75%

-Projected salary increases 4.00% 4.75%

-Underlying inflation rate 2.50% 2.50%

-Cost-of-living adjustments None None

-Mortality 2010 Public Retirement Plan - Genearl employees mortality tables.
-Mortality improvement projected from the year 2020 with rates derived from the Long-Range Demographic Assumptions for the 2020 Trustee Report.
-2010 Public Retirement Plan - Public Safety employees mortality tables.
-Mortality improvement projected from the year 2020 with rates derived from the Long-Range Demographic Assumptions for the 2020 Trustee Report.
+Municipal Employees Police Actuarial assumptions: Investment rate of return 6.75% 6.75% Projected salary increases 4.00% 4.75% Underlying inflation rate 2.50% 2.50% Cost-of-living adjustments None None 2010 Public Retirement Plan - 2010 Public Retirement Plan - Genearl employees mortality Public Safety employees tables.
+Mortality mortality tables.
+Mortality Martality improvement projected from improvement projected from Mortality the year 2020 with rates the year 2020 with rates derived from the Long-Range derived from the Long-Range Demographic Assumptions Demographic Assumptions for for the 2020 Trustee Report. the 2020 Trustee Report.